 The little things can make a big difference

-Every seller wants her home to sell fast and bring top dollar, but it takes more than luck to make this happen.
-It involves careful planning and knowing how to professionally spruce up your home so that you'll convince homebuyers to scurry for their checkbooks.
+Every seller wants their home to sell quickly for a large profit, but it takes more than luck to make this happen.
+It involves careful planning and knowing how to professionally prepare your home to convince buyers to pull out their checkbooks.

-Remove books from bookcases and pack up those knickknacks.
-Clean everything off your kitchen counters.
+Also, remove books from bookcases and other knickknacks, and clean everything off your kitchen counters.
 Essential items that you use daily can be tucked away in small boxes that you can place in a closet when they're not in use.
-Think of this process as a head start on the packing you'll eventually have to do anyway.
+Consider this process an efficient start to your packing.

 Consider Renting a Storage Unit

 Almost every home shows better with less furniture.
-Remove pieces that block or hamper paths and walkways and put them in storage, along with that garish sofa that only you like.
+Remove pieces that block or hamper paths and walkways and put them in storage, along with distracting furniture, artwork, and empty bookcases.

 Remove or Replace Favorite Items

-If you want to take certain window coverings, built-in appliances, or fixtures with you, now's the time to remove them.
-If the chandelier in the dining room once belonged to your great-grandmother, take it down.
-If a buyer never sees it, she won't want it and they'll be no dispute later.
-When you tell a buyer she can't have an item, she'll covet it, which could blow your deal.
+If you plan on taking certain window coverings, built-in appliances, or fixtures with you, remove them prior to showing the house.
+If the chandelier in the dining room once belonged to your great-grandmother, be sure to take it down before a buyer sees it and asks that it be included with the house.
+Telling a buyer they can't have an item that appears with the house and enhances its appeal can hurt the sale.

-Kitchens are a big selling point for many buyers, so you'll want yours to be as spotless and uncluttered as possible.
-Don't forget those snoopers—make sure the interior of the fridge is clean and orderly, too.
+Kitchens are a big selling point for many buyers, so make yours as spotless and uncluttered as possible.
+In the event someone opens your refrigerator, make sure it appears clean and orderly.

 Scrutinize Curb Appeal